PhotonVision/photonvision-docs/source/docs/hardware.rst

 * USB Cameras

-  * Reccomended: MicrosoftLifeCam HD-3000 (avaliable from AndyMark)
+  * Recomended: Microsoft LifeCam HD-3000 (available from AndyMark)

   * Most Logitech cameras (specifically the Logitech C270 HD Webcam (PN: 960-000694)) will not work with PhotonVision.
-The PS3ye needs a workaround to be usable, for more information see :ref:`our Known Issues page <docs/other/known-issues:Hardware Issues>`
+The PS3Eye needs a workaround to be usable, for more information see :ref:`our Known Issues page <docs/other/known-issues:Hardware Issues>`

 * ELP Cameras